-Budapest is a stunning city, perfect for any student who likes to eat a great meal out or meat up for a drink with friends for barely any money.
+Budapest is a stunning city, perfect for any student who likes to eat a great meal out or meet up for a drink with friends for barely any money.

 I took the train over from Graz to see an American friend who is studying at university there now.
 Until the evening before I left I wasn’t too sure what to expect.
 Even though the train ride does not even take six hours, I had not heard a lot about Budapest prior to visiting the town.
 I loved its little shops and ruin bars (like Szimpla Kert, displayed in the picture), the many intricately designed churches and buildings and the stories of Hungary’s history.